 MG ZS EV reliability & safety

-Safety is a harder one to call here: the ZS EV does have an impressive suite of passive and active safety equipment as standard, but its petrol-engined sibling didn't exactly cover itself in glory when independently assessed for safety by Euro NCAP, scoring the maximum five stars.
+There's also reassurance on the safety front: the ZS EV has an impressive suite of passive and active safety equipment as standard, and it did better than its petrol-engined sibling when independently assessed for safety by Euro NCAP, scoring the maximum five stars.

 MG ZS EV reliability & problems

-Firstly, the car comes with an impressive seven-year warranty; secondly, MG's Chinese parent company has already churned out hundreds of thousands of electric cars for its home market; and thirdly, electric cars in general are more dependable than their combustion-engined equivalents, as they have fewer moving parts to wear out or go wrong.
+Secondly, MG's Chinese parent company SAIC has already churned out hundreds of thousands of electric cars for its home market, and thirdly, electric cars in general are more dependable than their combustion-engined equivalents, as they have fewer moving parts to wear out or go wrong.

 Both the Excite and Exclusive trim levels of the EV come with the 'MG Pilot' suite of driver-assistance systems.
 This includes active emergency braking, lane-keeping assistance, lane-departure warning, traffic-jam assistance and speed-limit assistance, while Exclusive gets all those plus blind-spot monitoring and rear cross-traffic alert.

 Other safety equipment, such as ISOFIX child-seat points, front, side and curtain airbags; rollover protection, tyre-pressure monitoring, hill-start assistance and electronic stability control are also present.
 There's no option of a space-saver spare wheel.

 - 1VerdictThe MG ZS EV is a well equipped and practical small family car that offers a very affordable route into zero-emissions motoring